Where is it?

 The house and grounds were purchased by the people of Pinner after the Second World War and given in trust to the then Council as a war memorial to the dead of the two world wars.
 A condition of the Trust was that the Pinner Book of Remembrance should be kept there.
 Used from that time for community activities, sadly the house fell into disrepair and Harrow Council closed it in the early nineties.

 The Pinner Association (the amenity society founded in 1932 which had originally raised the money to purchase West House), with the backing of the Council, took on the task of saving it for the public for the second time.
 To do so it created The West House & Heath Robinson Museum Trust.
-Thanks to the efforts of this Trust, the old house has been saved and returned to community use with Daisy’s Cafe, an upstairs gallery available for lettings, small Gallery featuring William Heath Robinson and premises for Synergy Health, a complementary health practice.
+Thanks to the efforts of this Trust, the old house has been saved and returned to community use with a cafe open seven days each week, the Verden Gallery upstairs available for lettings and business premises on the second floor.

 West House is in the centre of Pinner and is easily accessible by tube (Pinner Underground, Metropolitan Line) and bus (routes H11, H12, H13 and 183).
-There is smaller car park next to West House and a large one off Chapel Lane, at the bottom of the Memorial Park.
-You can find a map here.
+There is a small car park next to West House and a large one off Chapel Lane, at the bottom of the Memorial Park.

 Charges operate from Monday to Saturday from 8am to 6.30pm.
 The first 30 minutes are free (but you must take a ticket).
-Thereafter it is 80p an hour up to 6 hours and £11 for over 6 hours.
 Parking is free for people with Blue Badges and on motorcycles.
 Our bike rack near West House takes up to 8 bicycles.